brandontrabucco/insta-dev/README.md

 [id: 239] "I'm Feeling Lucky" (btnI submit input) [id: 285] Advertising link [id: 286] Business link [id: 287] How Search works link [id: 289] data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAABUAAAAYCAMAAAAiV0... link [id: 293] Privacy link [id: 294] Terms link [id: 300] Settings button
 ```

 InSTA produces a compact markdown representation of webpages.
 We can represent typical webpages in as few as ~200 tokens (the demo above requires just 240 tokens).
-The `InstaTransformersGradioTool` uses a JSON-based action format by default, and we can fill the textbox marked `[id: 77]` with the following code snippet.
+The `InstaTransformersTool` uses a JSON-based action format by default, and we can fill the textbox marked `[id: 77]` with the following code snippet.
 The action format can be overridden to a Javascript format, and extended to custom formats depending on your needs.

 ```python
 import json